 There are two ways to start an export.
-Either click Export in the top ribbon, or right-click the desired campaign or ad group, and select Export.
-This opens the export dialog where you select your export preferences:
+Either click the Export button in the top ribbon, or right-click the desired campaign or ad group, and select Export.
+This opens the Export dialog where you select your export preferences:

 - Export an entire account or only the selected campaign or ad group.

-- Include or exclude additional data: targeting, negative keywords, and ad extensions.
+- Include or exclude additional data: targeting, negative keywords and sitelink extensions.

 - Choose to work on the data immediately by selecting Open file after export

-If you don’t plan on working with the data immediately, don’t export it as it will significantly increase the file size.
-If you want to work on your data right away, choose the Open file after export option upon saving — the data automatically opens in an Excel workbook.
-Click Export, and in the Save as dialog box, specify the folder, filename and file type.
+If you don’t plan on working with the Additional information to export, don’t export it as it will significantly increase the file size.
+If you want to work on your data immediately, choose Open file after export.
+Upon saving, the data automatically opens in an Excel workbook.
+Click Export, and in the Save as dialog, specify the folder, filename and file type.